Protecting wildlife for the future

 Carys Evans, Communications and Campaigns Officer

 Carys joined Wildlife Trusts Wales in January 2021 having worked in communications teams at both The Wildlife Trust of South and West Wales and The Wildlife Trusts previously.
-She manages the Trusts communications and is also leading on the communications and campaigns for an exciting youth climate change project.
-More information on this coming soon!
+She manages the Trusts communications and is also leading on the communications and campaigns for the youth climate change project, Stand for Nature Wales.

 In her spare time she is Creative Director at A Focus on Nature, a youth conservation organisation aimed at inspiring and equipping young people with the skills and knowledge they need to start a career in conservation.
 On weekends she can often be found exploring her local mountains and nature reserves.